Xopher00/Project_Lambert/research/theory.md

 - Wattenberg, M., & Viégas, F. B. (2024).
 Relational composition in neural networks: A survey and call to action. arXiv preprint, arXiv:2407.14662.
 - Zadeh, L. A. (1965).
 Fuzzy sets.
 Information and Control, 8, 338–353.
 - Zhang, L., Naitzat, G., & Lim, L.-H. (2018).
 Tropical geometry of deep neural networks.
 In Proceedings of the 35th International Conference on Machine Learning (ICML 2018), PMLR 80. arXiv:1805.07091.
-- Zhu, Y., Katt, S., & Kaski, S. (2026).
-More than irrational: Modeling belief-biased agents.
-In Proceedings of the 40th AAAI Conference on Artificial Intelligence (AAAI 2026). arXiv:2511.12359.